 The best time to enroll in an Aetna Medigap plan is when you’re first eligible.
 This will avoid any unnecessary premium increases due to pre-existing health conditions.

-Of course, the most common question we hear is “how much is the plan going to cost me.”
-The most important thing to understand here is Medicare plan premiums are completely dependent on your specific information.
+Of course, the most common question we hear is, “how much is the plan going to cost me.”
+The most important thing to understand here is Medicare plan premiums are entirely dependent on your specific information.

 No matter what carrier you choose, the benefits will be the same for that letter plan.
 The ONLY difference is the cost of the carrier charges for the monthly premium.